Updated Dec 07, 2020

 For SAN workloads, Azure provides integration with StorSimple, Microsoft's proprietary SAN appliance.
 Architecturally, StorSimple comprises an on-premises StorSimple SAN and a virtual cloud-based appliance that replicates the behavior of the on-premises SAN.

-GCP and Azure each offer a cool storage option for data that does not need to be accessed regularly.
-Cloud Storage offers an additional class called Cloud Storage Nearline, and Azure Blob Storage offers an additional Cool tier.
+Google Cloud and Azure each offer a cool storage option for data that does not need to be accessed regularly.
+Cloud Storage offers additional classes called Cloud Storage Nearline and Cloud Storage Coldline, while Azure Blob Storage offers an additional Cool tier.

 Both services have a time-to-first-byte of milliseconds.